Seismic alarm sounds in Mexico City as moderate quake hits nearby Acapulco | Science-Environment

 An earthquake warning system sounded in Mexico City on Friday after a moderate earthquake struck near Acapulco in nearby Guerrero state, though initial reports said the quake was not felt in the Mexican capital.

-A quake of magnitude 4.8 was reported in Guerrero according to Mexico's national seismological service.
+A quake of magnitude 4.8 was reported in Guerrero, according to Mexico's national seismological service.
+The national alarm was activated in the cities of Mexico City, Chilpancingo, Acapulco, Oaxaca, Morelia and Puebla.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)